koustav-pal/majiq_modified/doc/source/majiql/index.rst

 Using the three input sources, MAJIQ-L constructs unified gene splice graphs with all isoforms and all LSVs visible for analysis.
 This unified view is implemented in a new visualization package (VOILA v3), allowing users to inspect each gene of interest where the three sources agree or differ.

+Note: for additional scripts/software required to generate all figures from the MAJIQ-L paper, including general purpose algorithms, please see the supplementary MAJIQ-L code repository `here <https://bitbucket.org/biociphers/majiq-l/src/main/>`_

 VOILA lr: Unified Visualization
 -------------------------------